-We favour a slight overweight position in equities.
-Despite persistent macroeconomic and trade policy uncertainty, as well as elevated geopolitical noise, the global earnings backdrop remains resilient.
-While we continue to see upside in equities broadly (including in the U.S. and Canada), we are tilting away from North America toward Asia, Europe and emerging markets.
-Stretched valuations, policy uncertainty and a weakening U.S. dollar are leading us to consider opportunities internationally.
+Despite persistent macroeconomic and trade policy uncertainty, as well as elevated geopolitical "noise," the global equity earnings backdrop remains resilient.
+While we continue to see upside in equities broadly (including in the U.S. and Canada), we favour Asia, Europe and emerging markets.
+Stretched valuations, policy uncertainty and a weakening U.S. dollar are leading us to consider opportunities away from the U.S.

-We favour an underweight position in fixed income, as the macroeconomic and policy backdrops continue to exert upward pressure on yields, particularly at the long end of the curve.
-While bonds still offer diversification benefits and a potential hedge against equity volatility, we believe the risk-reward profile remains more challenged in the current environment.
+The macroeconomic and policy backdrops continue to exert upward pressure on interest rates, particularly at the long end of the yield curve.
+While bonds continue to offer diversification benefits and a potential hedge against equity volatility, we believe the risk-reward profile remains more challenged in the current environment.

-In currencies, we favour an overweight position in the Japanese yen, which we view as one of the most compelling opportunities in the currency space today.
+In currencies, we maintain a positive stance on the Japanese yen, which we view as one of the most compelling opportunities in the currency space today.
 Structural and cyclical factors are aligning in its favour, including the potential repatriation of foreign assets by Japanese investors and a steepening domestic yield curve.
-We also favour an overweight position in the Canadian dollar.
+We also see more potential appreciation of the Canadian dollar.
 Despite tariff concerns, Canada's fundamentals appear to remain stable.
 Upside surprises in the 2026 economic outlook could also support the loonie, especially if the BoC adopts a more "hawkish" stance regarding its monetary policy.
-Lastly, we believe the euro will continue to benefit from broader weakness in the U.S. dollar.
+Lastly, we believe that the euro will continue to benefit from broader weakness in the U.S. dollar.